michaelerule/neurotools/docs/index.rst

 Neurotools
 ==========

 Python modules for statistical modeling in computational neuroscience.
-Much of the package is "research" (i.e. poor) quality and unstable, but some of the modules are stable and useful.
+Much of the package is research code and unstable.
 (Refer to specific modules for further documentation.)
 This project is not to be confused with the `Neurotools project for neural simulation
 <http://neuralensemble.org/NeuroTools/>`_.

 This project depends on `numpy